shishenyxx/PASM/README.md

 ![image](https://github.com/user-attachments/assets/86e1da03-23a3-4537-975e-6b7f831e3ea0)

 1. Primers for the amplicons are designed based on the [Primer3 Command Line version](https://github.com/shishenyxx/primer3).
 Alternative homozygous SNPs with 0 reference bases from preliminary sequencing data are recommended as negative controls.
 Heterozygous SNPs with bulk AF around 50% or known heterozygous in the proband can be used as positive controls.
+2. After amplicon design, libraries are made for Illumina or Ion Torrent platforms.
-2. After amplicon design and sequencing, data is mapped, indel realigned and the base quality scores recalibrated.
+3. After sequencing, data is mapped, indel realigned and the base quality scores recalibrated.
-3. Decision boundaries are based on a] the 1-(95% binomial lower CI of alt homo) (95% percentile for an FDR of 0.05 for homozygous); b] assuming no reverse mutation, the 95% binomial lower CI of hets (95% percentile for an FDR of 0.05 for heterozygous).
+4. Decision boundaries are based on a] the 1-(95% binomial lower CI of alt homo) (95% percentile for an FDR of 0.05 for homozygous); b] assuming no reverse mutation, the 95% binomial lower CI of hets (95% percentile for an FDR of 0.05 for heterozygous).

-Percentiles for decision boundaries could be adjusted to get different accuracy
+Percentiles for decision boundaries could be adjusted to get different accuracy.

 --------------